 Who values your property

-They work on criteria that aims to provide a consistent quality of valuations throughout the State.
+They provide a consistent quality of valuations throughout the state.

 Councils do not get more or less money due to property prices increasing or decreasing.
 The revaluation simply re-apportions the amount that each ratepayer contributes.

 The Valuer-General works out 3 valuations per property.